Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/_index.md

 ## Upgrade procedure

 This procedure involves a change in product version and the replacement of binary artifacts.
-See <a href="upgrade" class="MCXref xref">Upgrade</a> for details.
+See [Upgrade](upgrade) for details.

 <span id="Upgrade_or_migrate_procedures"></span>